The arrangement of the upper teeth in humans. Features of the structure of teeth

 The first thing you need to know about teeth is that these organs are the only ones in the human body that cannot be restored.

-And their seeming fundamentality and reliability are very quickly violated by poor care and bad habits.
+And their apparent fundamentality and reliability are very quickly violated by poor care and bad habits.

-And if the primary, milk, teeth are fragile precisely because of their temporary purpose, then the indigenous ones are given to a person once and for life.
+And if primary, milk teeth are fragile precisely because of their temporary purpose, then molars are given to a person once and for life.

 In general, all human teeth are divided into the following types: